 I came out in the pre-internet age (feel like a dinosaur writing that) so the only exposure I had to gay and lesbian life was sneakily borrowing books from the LGBT section in Lewisham libraries, far far away from where I lived.
 I had accidentally borrowed a copy of Armistead Maupin’s Tales of the City in the returned items section, and it opened up a whole world far away from the tragic AIDS victims portrayed on TV and tabloids in the 80s and early 90s.

 Eventually, due to a love of unnecessary drama, I ran away to a homeless shelter in Soho, and reinvented myself on the other side of the river.
 The following summer I invited my family to dinner with a big announcement.
-Well telling them I was gay was a big announcement to me anyway.
+Telling them I was gay was a big announcement to me.
 My sister laughed, my mother shrugged and my dad said I had more important things to worry about, like getting a job.

 Stuart, SH:24 support worker